alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 At this point, I think I know what I am more comfortable with.
 I admit to liking the clarity of the SQL statements but that hasn't persuaded me to ditch Pandas in favor of SQL.

-So to tie up the rest of the analysis I'll use Pandas - it is mostly about drawing charts, anyway, so I think it is more appropriate (you may disagree, in which case I'd be very glad to hear your views).
+So to tie up the rest of the analysis I'll use Pandas - it is mostly about drawing charts, anyway, so I think it is more appropriate (you may disagree, in which case I'd be very glad to hear your views in the comments below).